 Cusco is a city is where the nearest airport to Machu Picchu is located.
 Machu Picchu is still about 75 kilometres (46 miles) away.
 Most travellers will head to Cusco and take either a day trip from here, start the trek from here, or take the bus from here to Machu Picchu.
 Think about it as the town that you have to stay or go before being able to reach Machu Picchu – you can’t get to Machu Picchu without passing by Cusco.

-NOTE: The bus company that can take you from Agua Calientes to Machu Picchu entrance is called Consettur (monopoly company).
-This is their actual pick up and office location but it's under construction.
+NOTE: The bus company that can take you from Aguas Calientes to Machu Picchu entrance is called Consettur (monopoly company).
+This is their actual pick up and office location but it’s under construction.
 Therefore, you should head here to buy the ticket and here to get on the bus.

 When I was looking up about Machu Picchu, I was very confused.
 Some pages contradict the other while other articles are simply incomplete.
 One of the confusing parts is the difference between Machu Picchu Citadel, Machu Picchu Mountain and Huayna Picchu.
 In this part, I’ll try my best to explain the difference between these places.

 Machu Picchu Mountain or Montaña Machupicchu is a mountain that you can hike which is only accessible from Machu Picchu Citadel.
 It is a 1.45 to 2-hour hike up and about 1 to 1.5-hour hike down.
 It is about 700 metres (.5 miles) very steep and uphill from Machu Picchu Citadel.
 This is the less popular hike but harder and higher.
-The peak is 3,061.28 msmn, take note that the air will be thinner and will be harder to breath.
+The peak is 3,061.28 msmn, take note that the air will be thinner and will be harder to breathe.

-Huayna Picchu or Waynapicchu is the popular hike which is about 1 to 1.5-hour only and the path is easier compared to Machu Picchu Mountain.
+Huayna Picchu or Waynapicchu is the popular hike which is about 1 to 1.5-hours only and the path is easier compared to Machu Picchu Mountain.
 You can also find the Moon Temple here.
 This mountain is the one you see in the photos in front of the Citadel.
 Also, only 400 people are allowed to hike Huayna Picchu every day.